sam-stanwyck/cudaq_workshops/demos/TARGETS.md

-## Target
+## CUDA Quantum `target`
-A CUDA Quantum `target` is a specification of the desired platform and simulator / QPU.
+A `target` is a specification of the desired platform and simulator / QPU.
 It can be specified in C++ as a compile time flag in C++ and in Python as a runtime flag.
 Alteratively, it can also be specified within the application code.

 ### Simulation backends
 - state-vector (`cuStateVec`)